-Recruitment and Training: Screening for racism during recruitment with a zero-tolerance policy.
-Update RCMP 'DEPOT' training to ensure an in-depth cultural sensitivity education on the current and historical relationships of RCMP interactions with Indigenous peoples, including, Intimate and Gender based violence, the MMIWG2S+ Genocide, the impacts of colonization, the history of why and how the RCMP was created and a significant focus on de-escalation and non-lethal tactics.

-Indigenous Specific Investigation Unit (ISIU): An Independent Indigenous-led Investigative Body that will have the authority to receive complaints, oversee the conduct of all police forces in BC, and publicize police misconduct and outcomes of investigations of interactions with Indigenous peoples with a particular emphasis on the mishandling and mistreatment of Indigenous women, girls, and 2S+.

-Weapons Protocol: Shift current provincial firearms standards and explore options for non-lethal weapons to be worn instead of firearms to promote a sense of safety and diminish fear and mental health impacts.

-Reallocation of Public Safety Funds: Assess public safety funding allotted to policing services and reallocate identified funding to alternative public safety and community-based justice programming that provide support through culturally grounded and trauma-informed care.
+- B. Recruitment and Training: Screening for racism during recruitment with a zero-tolerance policy.
+Update RCMP 'DEPOT' training to ensure there is in-depth cultural sensitivity education on the current and historical relationships of RCMP interactions with Indigenous peoples, including a focus on Intimate and Gender based violence, the MMIWG2S+ Genocide, the impacts of colonization, the history of why and how the RCMP was created, and a significant focus on de-escalation and non-lethal tactics. - C. Indigenous Specific Investigation Unit (ISIU): An Independent Indigenous-led Investigative Body that will have the authority to receive complaints, oversee the conduct of all police forces in BC, and publicize police misconduct and outcomes of investigations of interactions with Indigenous peoples with a particular emphasis on the mishandling and mistreatment of Indigenous women, girls, and 2SLGBTQIA+. - D. Weapons Protocol: Shift current provincial firearms standards and explore options for non-lethal weapons to be worn instead of firearms to promote a sense of safety, diminish fear, and address mental health impacts. - E. Reallocation of Public Safety Funds: Assess public safety funding allotted to policing services and reallocate identified funding to alternative public safety and community-based justice programming that provide support through culturally grounded and trauma-informed care.

-Corrections
+5. Corrections

-- Our women are being sent away, out of province, or they are sent to Prince George, our children and families can't visit, no money, no transport. - Connection to, and support from, our family is a big part of healing. - We need to have access to elders and knowledge keepers from different communities.
+- Our women are being sent away, out of province, or they are sent to Prince George, our children and families can't visit, no money, no transportation. - Connection to, and support from, our family is a big part of healing. - We need to have access to elders and knowledge keepers from different communities.

 Objective: To move away from forced punishment toward healing.
 Focusing on social, health and financial supports that uplift Indigenous-led programs and services.
-Keeping Indigenous women, girls, and 2S+ away from jail, preventing separation of families by keeping mothers and youth in community and addressing lack of culturally grounded supports.
-Reform parole system to create a trauma-informed and culturally safe parole system that doesn't perpetuate harm for victims and families.
+Keeping Indigenous women, girls, and 2SLGBTQIA+ away from jail, preventing separation of families by keeping mothers and youth in community, and addressing lack of culturally grounded supports.
+Reform the parole system to create a trauma-informed and culturally safe parole system that doesn't perpetuate harm against victims and families.